-I am a specialist nurse in organ donation with a background caring for people with advanced respiratory conditions and in intensive care.
-Prior to nursing, I worked in the production of live art.
+I am a specialist nurse in organ donation with a background caring for people with advanced respiratory conditions at home and in intensive care.
+I have also worked as a critical care research nurse.
+Prior to nursing, I worked for a decade in the production of theatre, festivals and live art.

-I am interested in collaborations between health practice, research and the arts for their combined social and therapeutic benefit.
-I am particularly interested in projects that explore the impact of complex health decision-making, especially the lived experience.
+I am interested in collaborations between the arts, health practice and research for their combined social and therapeutic benefit; especially projects that explore the impact of complex health decision-making.

 Alongside full-time nursing, I work with the British Association of Critical Care Nurses, sitting on the Southern Region Committee.
 I have also worked on projects with Breathe Arts Health Research, College of Medicine, The Policy Institute King’s College London and the Cultural Institute at King’s.

 In 2016, I received the Jelf Medal, awarded by the Principal of King’s College London to students who most distinguish themselves during their undergraduate course, both academically and with regard to social contribution.

 © Tim Owen Jones BSc MEng MA RN